 2. Make arrangements for ongoing legal work to continue

 The Factor’s team manages and secures existing files, deeds, papers and case work.
-In the short term, the team will usually carry on the business.
-However, if the appointment becomes a long term arrangement and the firm closes, another firm of solicitors often agrees to take on the ongoing work.
-The Factor will pass the remaining legal business or files to the other firm.
+It is likely that the firm has ceased to trade.
+The Factor will make every effort to arrange for another firm of solicitors to take on the ongoing work and pass the remaining legal business or files to that firm.
+As explained previously, you do not need to use this firm.

 The Factor’s team will process your claim as quickly as possible.
 However, it can take time if the accounting records are incomplete.